HazyResearch/meerkat/docs/source/guide/deferred.rst

     )
     df["image"] = df["filepath"].defer(fn=Image.open)

 Notice how we provide an absolute path to the images.
-This makes the column useable from any working directory.
+This makes the column usable from any working directory.
 However, using absolute paths is in other ways not ideal: what if we want to share the DataFrame and open it on a different machine?
 In the section below, we discuss a subclass of :class:`~meerkat.DeferredColumn` that makes it easy to manage filepaths.

 FileColumn